costajob/apache_log_parser/README.md

   * [Platform](#platform)
   * [Results](#results)

-# apache_log_parser
+## Scope
 This is a Crystal porting of the original [GO library](https://github.com/costajob/apache-log-parser).

-## Scope
-Please refer to the GO version for more information.

 ## Enhancements
 Using Crystal leads me to a more extensible code base by: